Why Roth Conversions Backfire for Most Retirees: The $12,000 Tax Bill Nobody Plans For

 When conversions actually work

-Conversions only win when your future tax rate is meaningfully higher than today’s.
-That depends on the gap between your current marginal bracket and your projected RMD-era bracket.
+Conversions only produce a net benefit when your future tax rate is meaningfully higher than today’s.
+That depends on the gap between your current marginal bracket and your projected bracket once RMDs arrive.

-If you’re already in the 24% or 32% bracket and your RMDs will land you in roughly the same place, you’re prepaying tax for no benefit.
-Add IRMAA, and you may have negative arbitrage, paying more total tax than if you’d done nothing.
+If you are in the 12% bracket now and RMDs will push you into 22% or 24% later, a partial conversion can pencil out.
+The arbitrage is genuine.
+If you are already in the 24% or 32% bracket and your RMDs will land you in roughly the same place, you are prepaying tax for no advantage.
+Factor in IRMAA, and you may face negative arbitrage, paying more total tax than if you had done nothing.

 What to do before you sign

 1. Build all three buckets, not just Roth.
 Moss’s prescription is tax diversification: after-tax brokerage, traditional pre-tax, and Roth.
-Future you wants optionality on which spigot to open in any given year.
+Future you wants flexibility to choose which account to draw from in any given year, depending on income that year.

 2. Run the marginal versus effective math.
 Pull last year’s 1040, find your effective rate, and compare it to the marginal rate any conversion would hit.
-The gap is the real cost.
+The gap is the real cost of converting.

 3. Model IRMAA two years forward.
-Use the current Medicare IRMAA brackets and project where a conversion pushes your Modified Adjusted Gross Income.
+Use the current Medicare IRMAA brackets and project where a conversion would push your Modified Adjusted Gross Income two years out.
+Remember that joint-filer IRMAA starts at $218,000 in 2026.

 4. Convert in small slices.
-If conversion still makes sense, fill the bottom of a bracket, not the top.
-Stop before you cross into a higher bracket or trigger an IRMAA tier.
+If conversion still makes sense after the above analysis, fill the bottom of a bracket rather than the top.
+Stop before crossing into a higher bracket or triggering an IRMAA tier.

-Howard’s enthusiasm for Roth is incomplete.
-The strategy that built his audience’s wealth, contributing to Roth accounts during working years, differs from converting six figures in your 60s.
-Moss’s $12,000 example is the gap between those two ideas, and it’s the gap most retirees only see after the check clears.
+Howard’s enthusiasm for Roth is understandable but incomplete.
+The strategy that helped his audience build wealth during their working years, contributing to Roth accounts when income was lower, is a different calculation from converting six figures in your 60s.
+Moss’s $12,000 example is the gap between those two ideas.
+Most retirees only see that gap after the check clears.

 Photo of Don Lair